cilium/cilium/Documentation/operations/upgrade.rst

 * ``nodes-gc-interval``: This option was marked as deprecated and has no effect in 1.11.
 Cilium Node Garbage collector is added back in 1.12 (but for k8s GC instead of kvstore), so this flag is moved out of deprecated list.
+* ``enable-pmtu-discovery``: This option enables path MTU discovery to send ICMP fragmentation-needed replies to the client.
+Use ``pmtuDiscovery`` in Helm chart.

 Removed Options
 ~~~~~~~~~~~~~~~